julie-dujardin/mkdocs-external-custom-emojis/docs/index.md

 ## Overview

-Use your organization's custom Slack emojis (or other providers) directly in MkDocs documentation with the familiar `:emoji-name:` syntax.
+Use your organization's custom Slack or Discord emojis directly in MkDocs documentation with the familiar `:emoji-name:` syntax.

 Check out our party parrot: :partyparrot: